gfs/WhereDoTheyStand/README.md

 This is a .NET 6.0 Blazor WebAssembly app.
 Loading may take a moment.
 The application runs entirely in your browser from static files on GitHub Pages.

 ## Privacy
 I do not collect any information about your use of the application.
+GitHub may collect data about your use of Public GitHub repositories as described here: https://docs.github.com/en/repositories/viewing-activity-and-data-for-your-repository/viewing-a-summary-of-repository-activity.

 ## Transparency
 This is a personal project.
 Any opinions expressed are my own.
 This project is not affiliated with or funded by any PAC, Corporation, Candidate, Committee or Organization.